chen42/presentations/rat_genome.md

 ---

-## Proximal to distal translocation on chr4 in rn6
+## A proximal to distal translocation on chr4 in rn6
 <img src="./images/ratGenome/distal_chr.png" width=60%>

 ---